-Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOPMENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design Plans / Compatible Land Use and Zoning / Scale and Urban The project site locations are classified as NC - "No Calificado" land use on specially protected rustic agiricultural land.
-The proposed action is continued agricultural use of property, which is compatible with zoning and existing land use.
-Dosign Construction actions include minor improvements which increase the current function of the existing land use.
-There is no change in land use since the land will continue to be used for agriculture purposes.
-The project site is in a rural area of Utuado Municipio, and project activities will not contribute to urban sprawl.
+Environmental Assessment Factor Impact Code Impact Evaluation LAND DEVELOP MENT Conformance with Plans / Compatible Land Use and Zoning / Scale and Urban Design 2 The project site locations are classified as A-G: Agrícola General (General Agricultural) land use.
+The proposed action is the construction of a water well on an existing farm, which is compatible with zoning and existing land use.
+The use of the property is consistent with current local plans and zoning ordinances.
+Construction actions include minor improvements which increase the current function of the existing land use.
+The project site is in a rural area of San Sebastian Municipio, and project activities will not contribute to urban sprawl.
+Any necessary permits should be obtained by the applicant and/or contractor from the appropriate department prior to construction activities.
+Soil Suitability/ Slope/ Erosion/ 2 Soil suitability will be assessed prior to construction and will be addressed during local permitting processes.